Andrew Kucheryavy’s interview

 I would specifically mention our IT-solutions.
 We put a lot of effort and resources into IT-infrastructure, automation and online solutions.
 Our company is at the same level with the leading European companies in terms of automation of the production processes.

 In the future, we would really like to build a mass-production factory producing large PCB series.
 Now, we still ship most of these orders from South East Asia.
 We would like to “push” China away in this segment.
-Sadly, for now, our estimations show us that this type of project won’t be profitable but we aren’t laying heads down and we are searching for solutions.
+Sadly, for now, our estimations show us that this type of project won’t be profitable but we we don't give up and we are searching for solutions.

 What do you think is the reason behind the company success in the market?